 Convolution neural networks by default do not account for the uncertainties in the data, nor do they output the corresponding uncertainties in the predictions.
 Although some other machine learning architectures may be able to better positioned to learn the average uncertainty in the data and provide a resulting Bayesian posterior distribution, even they struggle to accurately parse individual source-by-source input-by-input uncertainty, such that can be present in e.g., photometry or in parallaxes.

-As an alternative, we utilize the method used by \citet{olney2020} and that was used in \citetalias{kounkel2020}, by generating 1000 samples per each star for the sources in Table \ref{tab:sources}, where all the inputs are scattered by adding errors to them drawn from a normal distribution with the width corresponding to the reported uncertainty.
+As an alternative, we utilized the method used by \citet{olney2020} and that was used in \citetalias{kounkel2020}, by generating 1000 samples per each star for the sources in Table \ref{tab:sources}, where all the inputs are scattered by adding errors to them drawn from a normal distribution with the width corresponding to the reported uncertainty.
 Each one of these realizations of the same star was passed through the network.
 Uncertainties were estimated by calculating the standard deviation of the outputs.

 By using this method, our uncertainties are indicative of both the model's stability at any given photometric regime, and the underlying photometric errors present in the input data.
 If photometric errors were not available in any bandpass (this is occasionally common for 2MASS data, even if fluxes themselves are available), they were assigned an uncertainty of 0.1 mag.

 Despite the efficiency of neural networks, it is still time consuming to process the entire \textit{Gaia} catalog even once, let alone several times, particularly on the machines without GPU acceleration.
 Thus the statistics were generated only on the subset of the evaluation sample that has been classified with unaltered inputs with probability of being PMS $>70$\%.